 Adoption and Divorce

 After the stepparent’s adoption of his or her spouse’s child is legally approved by the court, the responsibilities of the stepparent to the child are the same as the birth parent, even in the case of divorce.
 After the breakdown of the marriage, the stepparent is required under law to pay child support, as his or her name is on the birth certificate as the child’s legal guardian.
 The child support payments will last until the child is eighteen years old.

 Terminating Parental Rights

 Before a stepparent can legally adopt a spouse’s child, the birth parent must have his or her rights terminated.
-The termination of parental rights can be based around different scenarios.
-If the birth parent is absent, neglectful or abusive, a petition to terminate parental rights can be filed.
+The termination of parental rights can be based on different scenarios.
+If the birth parent is absent, neglectful, or abusive, a petition to terminate parental rights can be filed.
 If a parent is incarcerated, for either a long sentence or even frequent short sentences, the court may determine the parent as absent.

 Additionally, if a formal written surrender is executed by the birth parent, in which he or she voluntarily waives any rights to the child, the rights can be terminated.

 You’ve spent a long time with your stepchild and already feel that parental bond.
 But legally, you still have some work to do if you want to have the same rights as any biological parent.